tachtler/browscap4jFileReader/README.md

 Main changes are:
 - Extension of the data determination based on the UserAgentString.
 It is **no longer the first hit** from the file ```browscap.csv``` that is determined, but the **best hit is now determined from a list of RegEx hits**, from which **the hit with the longest key field length** is then **used as the best hit**.

+The access time are
+- 10% slower than on version 1.1 (But what is a timing value, if the result is wrong?)

 ## Changes to Version 1.0
 **Complete redesign of the Browscap4jFileReader.**